-It’s 5 p.m. on a Tuesday, and you tune in to The Ramsey Show as you sit in gridlocked traffic.
+It’s a Tuesday afternoon, and you tune in to The Ramsey Show as you sit in gridlocked traffic.
 Dave Ramsey is going on about the best ways to pay down debt and why it’s imperative to be debt-free.
-You have two things working in your favor: (1) You have the money to do just that.
-(2) You only have to commute in rush-hour traffic for a few weeks longer, as you will retire at the end of the month.
+You have two things working in your favor: (1) You have the money to do just that, and (2) you have to commute in rush-hour traffic for only a few weeks longer, as you will retire at the end of the month.

 I’m guessing this leaves you a bit confused.
 The truth is that personal finance is just that: personal.
 The right answer for you won’t come from someone speaking to a million people and giving one answer.

 If you have the money necessary to pay off your mortgage and you are retired, or nearly retired, this article will allow you to place yourself in one of three groups, to get closer to the right answer for you.

 1. You have the money in cash because you are scared of the market.

 - If your bank interest rate is less than your mortgage rate, pay it off.

 - If your bank interest rate is more than your mortgage rate, keep the mortgage for now.

 Why?
 There is a term we use in this profession: arbitrage.
 Applied in this context, you have negative arbitrage if you have stuck with your big bank over the last year.
 For example, as of Aug.
 2, 2023, Truist still pays exactly 0% interest on checking accounts.
 If the bank is paying you 0% on your checking account and charging you 4% on your mortgage, you are losing 4% every year you hang on to that loan.
 This is oversimplifying, of course, but you get the idea.